nhardt/footnote/README.md

 are documents you can link to that are owned and maintained by trusted sources.
 Trust is established with a one-time, out-of-band setup process.

-### Share vs Sync
+### Share vs Replica|Mirror|Outpost?

 "Share" is defined as transmitting documents to your trusted peers.
+The view of your documents is unique to each person you share with.

-"Sync" is defined as coordinating an eventually consistent view of all your notes across all your devices.
+"Mirror" is defined as coordinating an eventually consistent view of all your notes across all your devices, including things shared with you.

 ### Infrastructure